-We have compiled a list the the most frequently asked questions about the Scaled Agile Framework and provided
+We have compiled a list the the most frequently asked questions about what Scaled Agile Framework is and provided

 answers from our subject matter experts!